neohaskell/NeoHaskell/README.md

 # Installing the required tools

+(This assumes that you're using MacOS, WSL2 or Linux)

-- Install GHCUP by following [the official instructions](https://www.haskell.org/ghcup/).
+- Install DevEnv by following [the official instructions](https://devenv.sh/getting-started/).
-- Run `ghcup tui` and press `s` on the following options:
-  - GHC 9.2.8
-  - Cabal 3.10.1.0
-  - HLS 2.2.0.0
-  - (When prompted for download, press `y` to accept)
+- Run `devenv shell`
+- Run `cabal update && cabal build all`

 The recommended IDE for any NeoHaskell project is [Visual Studio Code](https://code.visualstudio.com/).